manoflearning/cranberry/README.md

     </a>
 </p>

-Cranberry is a deep learning framework designed for efficiency and simplicity.
+Cranberry is a deep learning framework in Rust and Python.
 It combines the performance of Rust with the flexibility of Python to create a powerful yet concise tool for machine learning practitioners and researchers.

 ### Current Status